-Our TCR-T program targeting solid tumors consists of:
+Our TCR-T program targeting solid tumors consisted of:

-- TCR Library: We have built a TCR library that targets shared hotspot mutations known to be one of the key causes of cancer.
+- TCR Library: We built a TCR library that targets shared hotspot mutations known to be one of the key causes of cancer.
 These are non-inherited mutations.
-We have in-licensed from the National Cancer Institute, or the NCI, multiple TCRs derived from third parties that are reactive to mutated KRAS, TP53 and EGFR.
-Our TCR library currently consists of 12 TCRs targeting six solid tumor indications. - Sleeping Beauty Gene Transfer Platform: Our proprietary non-viral genetic engineering technology utilizes a particular enzyme referred to as a transposase to cut and paste donor DNA referred to as a transposon into chromosomes of a T cell using a process called transposition. - hunTR® (human neoantigen T cell Receptor) Discovery Engine: Our robust and innovative TCR discovery engine enables us to rapidly identify new TCRs to add to our ever-expanding TCR library.
-Using our hunTR discovery engine, we are able to analyze thousands of single T cells simultaneously using state-of-the-art bioinformatics and next generation sequencing.
-We aim to maximize the breadth of our TCR library by evaluating both helper (CD4) and killer (CD8) T cells.
-The ability to continue discovering new TCRs has the potential to expand the applicable patient population for our ongoing and future clinical trials.
+We in-licensed from the NCI multiple TCRs derived from third parties that are reactive to mutated KRAS, TP53 and EGFR. - Sleeping Beauty Gene Transfer Platform: Our proprietary non-viral genetic engineering technology utilizes a particular enzyme referred to as a transposase to cut and paste donor DNA referred to as a transposon into chromosomes of a T cell using a process called transposition. - hunTR® (human neoantigen T cell Receptor) Discovery Engine: Our robust and innovative TCR discovery engine enabled us to rapidly identify new TCRs to add to the TCR library.
+Using our hunTR discovery engine, we were able to analyze thousands of single T cells simultaneously using state-of-the-art bioinformatics and next generation sequencing.
+We aimed to maximize the breadth of our TCR library by evaluating both helper (CD4) and killer (CD8) T cells.

-We believe our TCR-T program has several potential advantages over other cell therapy approaches for solid tumors, including CAR-T and tumorinfiltrating lymphocytes, or TIL.
-As compared to CAR-T, these potential advantages include that our TCR-T program targets intracellular and extracellular neoantigens whereas CAR-T primarily targets extracellular antigens.
-As compared to TIL, these potential advantages include that our TCR-T program has defined target specificity from the genetic engineering employed in manufacturing whereas in TIL specificity typically arises from the endogenous TCR rather than an introduced immunoreceptor.
+We believe our TCR-T program has several potential advantages over other cell therapy approaches for solid tumors, including CAR-T and tumor-infiltrating lymphocytes, or TIL.
+As compared to CAR-T, these potential advantages include that our TCR-T program targeted intracellular and extracellular neoantigens whereas CAR-T primarily targets extracellular antigens.
+As compared to TIL, these potential advantages include that our TCR-T program defined target specificity from the genetic engineering employed in manufacturing whereas in TIL specificity typically arises from the endogenous TCR rather than an introduced immunoreceptor.